luke-r-mills/luke-r-mills.github.io/_posts/2022-12-22-analysing-a-dirt-cheap-router.md

 ### Telnet Backdoor Password

 Now that we have the firmware extracted, we can try and find the password for the telnet backdoor.
-We know that the username is '*root*', so lets search for that string.
-Looking at the nearby strings, I saw a string '*cs2012*' that is also referenced in the same function that '*root*' is.
+We know that the username is *root*, so lets search for that string.
+Looking at the nearby strings, a string that caught my eye was ***cs2012***, it is also referenced in the same function that *root* is.

 ![telnet_pwd.PNG]({{site.baseurl}}/assets/images/analysing_a_dirt_cheap_router/telnet_pwd.PNG)

-Attempting to use '*cs2102*' as the password yielded a successful login, and showed an identical interface to that seen throuh the UART interface.
+Attempting to use ***cs2102*** as the password yielded a successful login, and showed an interface identical to that seen through the UART.
 This telnet backdoor is on by default, so if you are on the network and know the password, you can dump the config and mess with the flash chip.
 That doesn't sound very secure!

 ## Web Interface